cgzirim/seek-tune/README.md

 <p align="center"><a href="https://drive.google.com/file/d/1I2esH2U4DtXHsNgYbUi4OL-ukV5i_1PI/view">Demo in Video</a></p>

 ## Description 🎼
-NotShazam is an implementation of Shazam's song recognition algorithm based on insights from these [resources](#resources--card_file_box).
+SeekTune is an implementation of Shazam's song recognition algorithm based on insights from these [resources](#resources--card_file_box).
 It integrates Spotify and YouTube APIs to find and download songs.

 [//]: # (## Current Limitations
 While the algorithm works excellently in matching a song with its exact file, it doesn't always find the right match from a recording.
 However, this project is still a work in progress.
 I'm hopeful about making it work, but I could definitely use some help :slightly_smiling_face:.